 With the recent renewed interest in the royal family, it’s the perfect time for a London family vacation.
 The lack of a language barrier makes it a great option for a first European vacation with kids.

 Things to do in London include the iconic London Eye, where you can get a birds-eye vantage point of the city.
 Visit during certain times of the year, and you’ll be able to book a tour of the Buckingham Palace staterooms.
 There’s also the Tower of London, Westminster Abbey, the West End Theatre District, Thames River boat tours, and so much more.
 You’ll also find dozens of museums, many of which offer free admission.
-(Jodi of Family Travel Magazine)
+(Jodi of Family Travel Magazine) Don’t miss our favorite London hotels for families.

 While there are uncertainties about the official name of this former Yugoslav republic, one thing is clear, this country is a great family destination.
 Why?
 Here are the three main reasons: there’s lot to see, it’s unspoiled and the food is amazing.
 The capital of Skopje offers a great glimpse of 2000-year-old traditions mixed with modern elements.
 There are fortresses, archaeological sites, historical monuments, and the River Vardar that flows through the city.
 We enjoyed the narrow streets of the Old Bazaar, the largest marketplace in the Balkans today.